pcode-at/pcode-academy/README.md

 * Comments
 * PCode Clean Code Adventure

-#### Course
+#### Resources
-This is simply a link to the course we had choosen for this module.
+These are simply links to courses like in the [react beginner module](https://github.com/pcode-at/pcode-academy/blob/react-beginner/react-beginner/readme.md) or links to articles as we did it in this [module](https://github.com/pcode-at/pcode-academy/blob/react-beginner/javascript/asynchronous.md).

 #### Comments
 After you have watched the course completly you go ahead and read our comments to the course.
 Here you can find some additions of us, like when we have a different approach than the course intructor or we want to add something.